parisbutterfield/restswitchmate/README.md

 # restswitchmate
 Allows users to control Switchmate devices via REST.

-The supported device for this project is a Raspberry Pi Zero W. Docker containers run [Flask](http://flask.pocoo.org) applications for switching, status, and authentication.
+The supported device for this project is a Raspberry Pi Zero W. Three bluetooth radios are required for each service.
+The Pi Zero W has bluetooth built in and two USB Bluetooth adapters are added.

+Docker containers run [Flask](http://flask.pocoo.org) applications for switching, status, and authentication.
 Containers are multi architecture, supporting ARM and AMD64 hosts.
 The Switchmate device must be running firmware 2.99.9 or lower.
 Hopefully additional firmwares will be added in the future.

 ## Setup
 From a Raspberry Pi Zero W